yojohanshinwataikei/Arcade-plus/README.md

 ### Arcade-plus do not work on my OS!

-Arcade-plus is only completely tested on Latest Windows 10.
-However it should works on Windows 7 or 8.
+Arcade-plus is only completely tested on Latest Windows 11.
+However it should works on Windows 7 or 8 or 10.
 Older version of Windows is not supported.

-Also, macOS and Linux support is experimental for now, if you find any bug that only happens on your OS, please help us by open a bug-fixing pull request.
+Also, macOS and Linux support is experimental for now, if you find any bug that only happens on your OS, please help us by opening a bug-fixing pull request.

 ### Why this version do not have localisation feature?